 If you would like to make a gift or pledge to the JSU Foundation, here's how:

-If you are uncomfortable sending information over the Internet, you are welcome to send a check or money order (no cash, please) made payable to JSU Foundation to:
+Gifts made be made online or you may send a check or money order (no cash, please) made payable to JSU Foundation to:

 Jacksonville State University Foundation, Inc.